 Calculating the loss of future earnings potential can be a time-consuming and complicated procedure that often necessitates the input of several specialists in financial and legal analysis.

-In addition to analyzing the plaintiff’s earnings, experts on both sides will look at their career paths and other factors in order to calculate future income potential.
+In addition to analyzing the plaintiff’s earnings, experts on both sides will look at the plaintiff’s career path and other factors in order to calculate future income potential.
 Medical professionals will also be consulted to see how long the victim will be unable to work before determining future lost income.

 Estimated Future Medical Expenses

 If you require ongoing medical treatment for your injuries, it’s crucial to calculate how much it will cost.
-If, for example, the victim of a vehicle accident has a traumatic brain injury, the effects of that injury may last for months, years, or even indefinitely.
+If, for example, the victim of a vehicle accident has a traumatic brain injury (TBI), then the effects of that injury may last for months, for years or even indefinitely.

 It is therefore critical that you consult with a personal injury lawyer if you have been injured in an accident; they will collaborate with your doctor to assess how long the injury might continue to require medical attention.